Nebraska Medicine's Liver Transplant Program offers several types of transplant options for patients with liver failure.

-The Nebraska Medical Center is one of a few transplant centers nationwide to utilize expanded donor criteria.
+Nebraska Medicine is one of a few transplant centers nationwide to utilize expanded donor criteria.
 Expanded criteria liver organs do not meet the regular standard for donation, however, advanced surgical expertise has allowed these organs to become a viable option for those suffering from end stage liver disease.
 Extended criteria donors increase access to liver transplantation and can reduce wait-list mortality while providing satisfactory outcomes for recipients.

 A split-liver transplant is a procedure in which a liver from a deceased donor can be safely divided in two sections and given to two different patients, usually one adult and one child.

 Auxiliary-liver transplantation occurs rarely and for very specific reasons.
 It is done when removal of the native liver is not necessary for treatment of the liver disease, or the liver is expected to recover with time and needs additional support until it does recover.
 It involves placing the new liver into the abdomen without removing the native liver, or removing only part of the native liver.Back to Top